 Have you heard about the controversial plan to build Centennial Dam on the Bear River?

-If built, this 275-foot dam would block the last six miles of publicly accessible free-flowing river on the Bear.
+If built, this 275-foot dam would flood the last nine miles of publicly-accessible, free-flowing river on the Bear.

-It would destroy fish and wildlife habitat, beloved swimming holes, and sacred Native American sites.
+It would destroy fish and wildlife habitat, beloved swimming holes, and Native American sites.

 Did you know that more than half of the water in the upper Middle and South Yuba River watersheds is diverted to the Bear River?
 Will they take more in the future when Centennial doesn’t fill?